RV Solar Basics -updated June 2019

 Apart from claimed efficiency, due to heat and other losses, solar module output is usually 20%-30% less than claimed on the packing.
 The maximum output is revealed but in technical units.

-Only the few top solar cell makers assemble complete modules.
-A vast number of small companies assemble most from cells manufactured by others.
-Quality can only be assured by buying a major brand product.
+Only a few solar cell makers assemble complete modules.
+A vast number of small companies assemble most from cells made by these companies.
+Quality can only be totally assured by buying a major brand product from any of the widely recognised top ten.
+They are - in alphabetical order:

 Where to Install Solar Modules

-Solar modules can be located on an RV’s roof.
-All except the less efficient, but not heat-affected amorphous, need a 25-50 mm air gap beneath them.
+Solar modules are best located on an RV’s roof.
+All except the less efficient, but not heat-affected amorphous modules, need a 25-50 mm air gap beneath them.
 In much of Australia and the upper part of New Zealand’s north island, horizontal mounting is fine for the summer months.
-The main loss is only June/July.
-Horizontal mounting also enables the solar modules to keep the RV’s interior much cooler.
+The main loss is only during June/July.
+Horizontal mounting plus that air space also enables the solar modules to keep the RV’s interior much cooler in summer.

 For camper trailers and caravans there is a good case for locating as much solar as possible on the roof of the tow vehicle, as well as on the trailer.
 This not only increases available capacity, but also enables one or the other to be in the shade.
-Within reason it is almost impossible to have too much solar –its benefit is that it will provide ample energy even during times of virtually no visible sun.
+Within reason it is almost impossible to have too much solar – as that will provide ample energy even during times of virtually no visible sun.
 As your solar regulator precludes overcharging it will simply block any surplus input with no risk to the system or its solar modules.

 Portable Solar Modules